Aurora Mikalsen

-Aurora Watten Mikalsen (born 21 March 1996) is a Norwegian professional footballer who plays as a goalkeeper for Toppserien club Brann.
+Aurora Watten Mikalsen (born 21 March 1996) is a Norwegian professional footballer who plays as a goalkeeper for Frauen-Bundesliga club 1.
+FC Köln.
 She has represented the Norway national team at multiple youth levels and received her first senior call-up in February 2018.

 She previously played in England with FA Women's Super League clubs Manchester United and Tottenham Hotspur.

 Club career

 Norway

 Having started her youth career with her hometown team Clausenengen, Mikalsen moved to Arna-Bjørnar in August 2012.
 On 2 November 2013, Mikalsen made her senior debut, starting for Arna-Bjørnar in a 2–1 Toppserien defeat to Vålerenga.

 In 2015, Mikalsen returned to Clausenengen.
 She split playing time between the under-19s and senior 2. divisjon team.
 Mikalsen was also a regular starter for Clausenengen FK boys U19, which won the regional championship in the 2015 season.

 On 16 December 2015, Mikalsen signed with Kolbotn ahead of the 2016 Toppserien season.
 On 28 March 2016, Mikalsen made her debut for the team in a 1–1 draw with LSK Kvinner.